Backstabbed in a Backwater Dungeon: Lvl. 7777

 UR card "Lvl.
-7777 Body of Steel" (レベル7777 鋼鉄のボディ).
+7777 Iron-Blooded Barricade" (レベル7777 鋼鉄のボディ).
 A muscular young man with green eyes, brown-blonde hair and beard roots.
 Proud of his strength he fights his opponents with his fists instead of using a weapon.
 He can envelop his body in a suit of material which is stronger than steel.

-Jack sees Light as his younger brother and vows to protect him.
+Jack sees Light as his younger brother and vows to protect him, and in this Light allows jack to address him to him without formals and among the URs is Lights lone left hand man!